epomatti/aws-dms-migration/README.md

 ## Create the migration resources

-This will create the migration instance, and the RDS MySQL and RDS Aurora.
+This will create the migration instance, and the RDS databse instances.

 First create the variables: